CAVER: Cross-Modal View-Mixed Transformer for Bi-Modal Salient Object Detection: Related Work

 \paragraph{Bi-modal Salient Object Detection.} In the bi-modal SOD field, RGB-D and RGB-T are two thriving and important branches.
 They additionally introduce depth or thermal infrared information, respectively, which can provide a more comprehensive understanding of the scene.
 Roughly speaking, the existing methods can be broadly classified into three categories depending on the cross-modal fusion strategy: early fusion, intermediate fusion, and late fusion. \textbf{Early fusion} methods directly combine the low-level information of two modalities, e.g., concatenating the inputs~\cite{NLPR,DANet,SIP} or integrating their low-level features~\cite{RGBDSOD-DeepFusion}.
 Although such a scheme may reduce the number of model parameters, this also makes it difficult to control the interference of noise within different modalities to the whole model.
 Unlike early fusion, \textbf{late fusion} methods generally adopt a dual-stream structure and focus more on the cross-modal fusion of high-level features~\cite{CTMF,HDFNet,DisenFuse} or final predictions~\cite{AFNetRGBD}.
 The semantic information enriched by high-level features has a positive guide for good prediction results.
 In fact, both low-level and high-level features have the same importance in the SOD task, and they complement each other.
 The low-level features can provide rich texture and structural scene perception, which is missing in the high-level features.
-Hence, an \textbf{intermediate fusion} strategy that utilizes both simultaneously is gradually becoming the mainstream of bi-modal SOD methods~\cite{TANet,MMCI,CPFP,DUTRGBD,CMWNet,CoNet,JL-DCF,HAINet-RGBDSOD,CCAFNet-RGBDSOD,RD3D-RGBDSOD,ECFFNet-RGBTSOD,CGFNet-RGBTSOD,CSRNet-RGBTSOD,MIDD-RGBTSOD}.
+Hence, an \textbf{intermediate fusion} strategy that utilizes both simultaneously is gradually becoming the mainstream of bi-modal SOD methods~\cite{TANet,MMCI,CPFP,DUTRGBD,CMWNet,CoNet,SSLSOD-RGBDSOD,MMFT-RGBDSOD,BiANet-RGBDSOD-journal,JLDCF-RGBDSOD-journal,HAINet-RGBDSOD,CCAFNet-RGBDSOD,RD3D-RGBDSOD,ECFFNet-RGBTSOD,CGFNet-RGBTSOD,CSRNet-RGBTSOD,MIDD-RGBTSOD}.
 Our proposed method can also be classified into this category.
-These algorithms usually construct various cross-modal interaction strategies based on the CNN structure, which typically draw on the plug-and-play modules or their variants to enhance and rectify the representation of features such as ASPP~\cite{Deeplab} or DenseASPP~\cite{DenseASPP}, PPM~\cite{PPM}, convolutional channel and spatial attention blocks~\cite{SENet,CBAM,SKNet} (\cite{DUTRGBD,CoNet,DANet,S2MA,UCNet-CVPR20,BBS-Net,JL-DCF,ECFFNet-RGBTSOD,CGFNet-RGBTSOD,CSRNet-RGBTSOD,MIDD-RGBTSOD}), and ConvLSTM~\cite{ConvLSTM} (\cite{DUTRGBD}).
+These algorithms usually construct various cross-modal interaction strategies based on the CNN structure, which typically draw on the plug-and-play modules or their variants to enhance and rectify the representation of features such as ASPP~\cite{Deeplab} or DenseASPP~\cite{DenseASPP}, PPM~\cite{PPM}, convolutional channel/spatial attention blocks~\cite{SENet,CBAM,SKNet} in~\cite{DUTRGBD,CoNet,DANet,S2MA,UCNet-RGBDSOD-journal,COME15K-CMINet,BBSNet-RGBDSOD-journal,JLDCF-RGBDSOD-journal,ECFFNet-RGBTSOD,CGFNet-RGBTSOD,CSRNet-RGBTSOD,MIDD-RGBTSOD} and ConvLSTM~\cite{ConvLSTM} in~\cite{DUTRGBD}.
+Specifically, a novel joint learning and densely cooperative fusion architecture through a siamese network are designed in~\cite{JLDCF-RGBDSOD-journal}.
+In~\cite{BBSNet-RGBDSOD-journal}, the bifurcated backbone strategy and depth-enhanced module are proposed to excavate informative cues and fuse the two modalities in a complementary way.
+And~\cite{SPNet-RGBDSOD-journal} explores both the shared information and modality-specific properties.
+Uncertainty-aware stochastic framework~\cite{UCNet-RGBDSOD-conference,UCNet-RGBDSOD-journal} and mutual information minimization regularization~\cite{COME15K-CMINet} are also introduced to optimize the interaction process of two modalities.
 Unlike them, we introduce a global sequence perspective for feature enhancement and interaction.
 This can effectively fill the lack of contextual information caused by the local reception field of the convolution operation.